Mohamed-Ahmed14/git_tic_tac_toe/README.md

 ### Play With Computer (Single Player Mode)

-After choicing play with computer then you have to choice the level of difficulty there are two level first is easy and second is hard.
+After choosing play with computer then you have to choose the level of difficulty there are two level first is easy and second is hard.
 You jsut click on which level you want to start the game.

 ### Play With Friend (Two Player Mode)

-After choicing play with friend then you have to enter players names and after do that click on the start game button to start the game.
+After choosing play with friend then you have to enter players names and after do that click on the start game button to start the game.

 #### Game Board